jwilger/jack-the-ripper/README.txt

 == SYNOPSIS:

+First, you must set the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to the appropriate values for your AWS account.

-Just run `jack_the_ripper start` to start the service as a daemon.
+Then, just run `jack_the_ripper start -- -q {queuename}` to start the service as a daemon that checks to specified queue.

 Run `jack_the_ripper stop` to stop the service.
 Any currently processing instructions will complete before the system exits.
-Pass the --kill switch to stop immediately.

-By default, the system will store its pidfile in /var/run/jack_the_ripper.pid and its log file in /var/log/jack_the_ripper.log.
-You can override these locations when starting the system by passing the --pid and --log switches, respectively.
-Note that if you change the location of the pidfile, you will also need to pass the --pid option when stopping the system.

 === SQS Message Body